Exodus 35–40; Leviticus 1; 16; 19

 Friend July 2015 – A girl learns that she controls how she reacts to annoying brother.

-• Let the children color this week’s activity page and, in the space provided, draw a picture of family members being kind.
+• Let the children color this week’s activity page and, in the space provided, draw a picture of a way you can be kind to your family.

 • Sing together a song about loving our families, such as “A Happy Family” (Children’s Songbook, 198).
 What can we do to help our families be happy?